1) What is Routing?

 56. Explain why UDP is lease favored when compared to TCP?

 It is because UDP is un-sequenced and unreliable.
 It is not capable of creating virtual circuits and acknowledgments

-57. Mention what is the difference between dynamic IP and static IP addressing?
+57. State the difference between dynamic IP and static IP addressing?

-Dynamically IP addresses are provided by DHCP server and static IP address are given manually.
+Dynamically IP addresses are provided by DHCP server, and static IP addresses are given manually.

-58. Mention what are the ranges for the private IPS?
+58. Mention the ranges for the private IP?

 - Class A: 10.0.0.0 – 10.0.0.255

 59. In how many ways you can access the router?

 - Console (Cable)

 EIGRP stands for Enhanced Interior Gateway Routing Protocol; it is a routing protocol designed by Cisco Systems.
 It is availed on a router to share routes with other routers within the same autonomous system.
 Unlike other routers like RIP, EIGRP only sends incremental updates, decreasing the workload on the router and the amount of data that needs to be transferred.